SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.4.md

 ## 3.1 Compile the Data Model

-If you have not changed the default configuration for SAP Web IDE, then this step will already have been performed when you saved your changes to the `db/data-model/.cds` file at the end of [prerequisite step 2.2](./ex0.3.md#2.2).
+If you have not changed the default configuration for SAP Web IDE, then this step will already have been performed when you saved your changes to the `.cds` file at the end of [prerequisite step 2.2](./ex0.3.md#2.2).

+***IMPORTANT***
+The `.cds` file in your project will be called either `db/data-model.cds` (if you created the project manually), or `db/index.cds` (if you cloned the Git repository).

 The purpose of the CDS compiler is firstly to transform the database agnostic `.cds` files into a form suitable for deployment to HANA.
 For more information on the behaviour of the CDS compiler, please read this [brief overview](https://github.com/SAP/cloud-sample-spaceflight/blob/master/docs/cdsCompile.md)